 From the beginning of synthesis, musicians wanted to sync sequencers to tape recorders.

-All devices must know: 1) what time it is, i.e., where we are in the program 2) when to start 3) how fast to go.
+All devices must know: 1) what time it is, i.e., where we are in the program 2) when to start 3) how fast to go 4) what direction to go.

 Signal is more or less a 2400-Hz square wave, with “sub-harmonics” at 1200, 600, etc. Can easily be recorded on audio tape, or audio track of videotape.
 Also called Linear Time Code.